 Green Dragon Claw Sterling Silver Gothic Ring — .925 Silver

-SKU: 3218
+SKU: 3218_7

-Scales are textured into every curve of the three talons that wrap around a vivid green stone — the surface feels like gripping a miniature dragon’s leg.
+Scales are textured into every curve of the talons that wrap around a vivid green stone — the surface feels like gripping a miniature dragon’s leg.
 The claws taper to sharp points, each nail individually defined.
 At 17 grams of solid .925 silver, the weight sits right where a statement ring should.

 Wear This If